riot/riot/README.md

 ### The 1kb client side MVP library

-Riot is an incredibly fast and powerful yet tiny client side library for building large scale web applications.
+Riot is an incredibly fast, powerful yet tiny client side library for building large scale web applications.
 Despite the small size all the building blocks are there: a template engine, router, event library and a strict MVP pattern to keep things organized.
 On a finished application your views are automatically updated when the underlying model changes.

-Current frameworks base their existence on false assumptions.
+Current frameworks base their existence on following assumptions:

 1. There's a big mass of common problems
 2. MVC (or MVP) requires a framework
 3. jQuery leads to spaghetti

-These are simply not true.

-Current applications could be faster, simpler and smaller.
+Riot will [teach you](https://muut.com/riotjs/docs/) that none of the above is true.
+Client applications can be faster, simpler and smaller.
 They could be maintained with less people, less knowledge, and less worries.

 *Riot is a manifesto for vanilla JavaScript and jQuery.*